From the Mountain Most High

 It’s only because we understand that a baby is being given life through these circumstances that we can understand that what looks bad is actually good.
 Yet, we need to take this perspective throughout our entire lives.
 We need to know that everything we experience is good.

-I love these verses from Psalms: “Surely the righteous will never be shaken . . .
+In addition to Lamentations 3:38, I love these verses from Psalms: “Surely the righteous will never be shaken . . .
 They will have no fear of bad news; their hearts are steadfast, trusting in the LORD” (112:6–7).
 The righteous don’t fear “bad” news because they know in their hearts that nothing is truly bad.
 They recognize that everything comes from God.

 But how can we keep our hearts steadfast when going through crisis?